-Suntory has been contributed as one of the top sales of Japanese whiskey products.
+Suntory has contributed to one of the top sales of Japanese whiskey products.

-First, the company launched the campaigns of “whiskey highball” to get young people to know more about whiskey.
+Suntory launched the “whiskey highball” campaign to get young people to know more about whiskey.

 “Kaku bin”(角瓶) is the signature whiskey product of Suntory.

-The name of “Kaku bin” is from its unique patterned square-shaped bottle,
+The name “Kaku bin” is from its unique patterned square-shaped bottle,

 “Kaku”(角) means “square” in this term, and “Bin” means “a bottle”.

-“Kaku bin” aka “Kaku” is well known as casual daily whiskey rather than luxury whiskey such as “Hibiki” “Taketsuru” and Yamazaki”, but its smokey flavor has been loved even today.
+“Kaku bin” aka “Kaku” is well known as daily casual whiskey compared with famous top-shelf whiskey such as “Hibiki” “Taketsuru” and Yamazaki”.

-One of the reasons why highball has been so popular as a regular Izakaya drink is not only its refreshing taste but also a low-cal & low-carb alcoholic drink for people who care about diet but want to enjoy alcohol.
+One of the reasons why highball has been so popular as a regular Izakaya drink is not only its refreshing taste but also as a low-cal & low-carb alcoholic drink.

 |Types Of Alcohol||Calorie/ 100 g||Carbohydrates|